muyun/dev.kbs/blog/pages/diary/2021-01-18-daily-review.md

   * transfer to-do-list to what-do-list
   * TODO

+#### 2021-05-11
+* **SELF Management**
+    - know your strengths <- feedback analysis
+        + study at schools
+            - book studies, less practical intelligence
+            - good independent thinking, and don't care the compare:  math, physics, history
+            - not a good team member

+        + work as an engineer
+            - like learning, always try to improve myself -
+            - don't like to modify the work from the others
+            - don't like the rule in big chinese company
+            - 反叛，正直，kind, 朴实，欣赏才华，不贪钱
+            - 平视
+            - less practical intelligence
+            - friends ?

+        + work as a RA in the universities
+            - a kind & good mentor is so important
+            - take your responsibilities

+        + what you cannot do ?

+    - know how do u work
+        + reader not a listening

+    - how do u learn
+        + reading/writing  -> practice
+        + chat from others

+    - how do u work with others?
+        + work independently, and communicate with each others
+        + or work in a team?

+    - Do u like make decisions or a mentor?
+        + can u take the burden and pressures  or have a mentor to make u think more?

+    - Do u work best in a fast-changing env or a preditable one?
+        + a preditable one actually?  - I like a plan one

+* issues
+    - annoyed by the negative emotions from the previous colleges
+        + don't give more to earn the respect
+        + don't know how to protect self
+        + didn't know to build good vibes

+    - lessons - **practical intelligence**
+        + most people donot care the facts, but how to say it
+        + knowing what to say to whom
+        + knowing when to say it
+        + knowing how to say it max effect

+    - **show up** often
+        + being in the right place at the right time is also crucial
+        + your env and the people surrounding you present most of the opportunities
+        + attend as many conferences & seminars as I can

+    - **your goals**
+        + narrow down and define your goals
+        + who you wanna be and what you wanna do
+        + stick to your vision and immerse yourself in the env to generate most opportunities

 #### 2021-05-10
 * improve your focuses and efficience
     - more goals, and less on news

 * I find that I miss Ivy
     - She is so connected with me

 * TOIMPROVE
     - improve your body, mindset, mental, finance each day
         + stop negative self-talks
     - learn the persuasion skills
     - work hard towards your goals

 #### 2021-05-07
 * find your passions or goals
     - build a business/startup
     - learn new knowledge

 #### 2021-05-06
 * try hard in life

 * TOIMPROVE
     - learn the new knowledge
     - turn knowledge / idea into business
         +  feedback + iteration
         + learn from others

 #### 2021-04-27
 * TODO
     - improve your energy
     - do more exercises

 #### 2021-04-21
 * tips
     - follow **the people who you need**, lead the people who need u
         + **if you need him/her, follow him/her**
         + be wise enough to follow